 Thinking about Ph.D. programs?
 Interested in applying to Yale?
 We’re glad you’re interested, and we hope that this FAQ might answer some of the questions you have about our department, our students, and the application process.
-If you have a question that’s not answered here, please feel free to email the DGS at firstname.lastname@example.org or a faculty member in your subfield.
+If you have a question that’s not answered here, please feel free to email the Director of Graduate Studies at email@example.com or a faculty member in your subfield.

 What is the mission of the EPS graduate program?

 The EPS graduate program aspires to train exceptional Earth and planetary scientists in a collaborative, diverse, inclusive, and supportive community of scholars.
 We seek to recruit students whose intellectual curiosity, drive, preparation, work ethic, and capacity for problem solving will enable them to develop into outstanding scientists who do research of the highest caliber and who teach and communicate effectively.
 Our graduate students make important and lasting contributions to our understanding of the Earth and planets during their time at Yale, and leave our program with the potential to become leaders in their chosen fields.